 - Material Quality: High-grade steel or aluminum skins and dense cores (e.g., PIR, Rockwool) enhance durability.

-- Environmental Exposure: The UAE’s extreme heat, humidity, and sandstorms require robust coatings and regular upkeep to prevent degradation.
+- Environmental Exposure: DUBAI’s extreme heat, humidity, and sandstorms require robust coatings and regular upkeep to prevent degradation.

 - Installation Quality: Proper assembly with airtight joints and secure fastenings ensures long-term structural integrity.